John 2:5

 not perform miracles as part of a debate with the unbelieving religious

-the benefit of the poor and the sinful and the downtrodden: in order to strengthen
+the benefit of the poor and the sinful and the downtrodden in order to

-their faith.
-Those who do not want to believe will find every reason to
+strengthen their faith.
+Those who do not want to believe will find every reason

-continue in unbelief, and on the other hand, those who do want to believe will
+to continue in unbelief, and on the other hand, those who do want to believe

-find every reason to believe.
-As Jesus said in the Sermon on the Mount: "Seek and you shall find."
+will find every reason to believe.
+As Jesus said in the Sermon on the Mount: "Seek and ye shall find."
 God does not

 prove Himself to those who have already decided not to believe.